Kenderdine Mill Complex

-The Kenderdine Mill Complex is an historic, American grist mill complex that is located in Horsham Township, Montgomery County, Pennsylvania.
+The Kenderdine Mill Complex is an historic grist mill complex in Horsham Township, Montgomery County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1992.

 History and architectural features

 This complex includes four contributing buildings and one contributing structure.
-They are the original fieldstone mill (1734-1735), mill race, early 19th century fieldstone mill owner's house, stable and carriage house (1858), and an early fieldstone house.
+They are the original fieldstone mill (1734–1735), mill race, early 19th century fieldstone mill owner's house, stable and carriage house (1858), and an early fieldstone house.

-It was added to the National Register of Historic Places in 1992.

 The buildings today are a private residence.